afps-spec

 10. Extensibility

-AFPS manifests and several nested objects (such as dependencies and definition) accept additional fields beyond those defined in this specification.
+AFPS manifests and several nested objects accept additional fields beyond those defined in this specification.
 This design allows producers and consumers to experiment with new metadata without requiring a specification revision.

 {